Theatre (THR)

 THR 103 Introduction to the Theatre 3 credits

 This course introduces the student to basic history, theory, production and performance elements of theatre arts.
 Students learn about theatre from many perspectives.
-In addition to studying primary and secondary materials, taking quizzes and/or tests, students participate in end of term individual or group projects.
-Attendance at area theatre productions required.
+In addition to studying primary and secondary materials, taking quizzes and/or tests, students participate in individual or group projects.
+Attendance at CSP Theatre and Dance productions required.

 THR 111 Theatre in Practice 0-2 credits